What is Shared Lives?

 - Short-Breaks.
 Also known as ‘Respite’.
 The person will come to stay from one night up to a few weeks at a time giving family members a break from their caring role.
 This is an increasing and far more engaging alternative to traditional residential respite care and many people use their Personal Budget/Direct Payment to fund this type of Arrangement.
 The Person will often stay with the same Carers and develop a friendly and supportive relationship as they get to know each other more and more.
 This can sometimes lead to a long-term Arrangement if required as the Person is already familiar with the Carers and their family networks.
 Shared Lives Carers also provide Respite for each other when providing long-term Arrangements, so that everyone can have a regular break.

 - Day Support.
-This type of support is provided by Shared Lives Carers who already offer Live-In or Short Breaks Arrangements.
+This type of support may be provided by Shared Lives Carers who already offer Live-In or Short Breaks Arrangements.
 Typically, a Person may be looking to be discharged back into the community after a long stay in hospital/residential care.
 The Arrangement acts as a sort of ‘stepping stone’, to support the Person from within a safe setting to develop independence skills and start to become familiar with the local community by building their own social networks.
 Alternatively, someone may already be living independently but needs a few hours of support each week to maintain living in the community, by accessing local amenities or taking part in social activities.

 Did you know…